-During the year ended June 30, 2022, certain donors notified the Foundation of their intent to restructure unconditional promises to give made in prior years, and to modify the terms of existing arrangements.
-As a result, the Foundation wrote off approximately \$15,002,817 of contributions receivable balances during the year ended June 30, 2022.
-There were no significant write-offs of contributions receivable during the year ended June 30, 2021.
+During the years ended June 30, 2023 and 2022, the Foundation wrote off \$603,040 and \$15,002,817, respectively, of contributions receivable balances.
+During the year ended June 30, 2022, certain donors notified the Foundation of their intent to restructure unconditional promises to give made in prior years and to modify the terms of existing arrangements.
+As a result, the Foundation wrote off approximately \$11,100,000 in relation to this modification, which is included in the total write-off during the year ended June 30, 2022.